 Seeing an otter is a real thrill.
 It’s hoped that the resurgence of their population may help drive down numbers of the American mink that have driven water voles to the brink of being lost from our rivers.

 As well as giving us these obvious visible highlights, wetlands are quietly getting on with the business of making our world a better place to live in.
 They’re crucial in fighting the climate crisis: the world’s healthiest peatlands keep twice as much carbon locked away as all of earth’s forests.
 They soak up excess water, reducing the risk of flooding for many communities.

-So if you have a wetland nearby and need to take some local exercise and catch your breath, why not try your neighbourhood watery oasis for your restorative leg stretch?
+So if you have a wetland nearby and need to take some local exercise, why not try your neighbourhood watery oasis for your restorative leg stretch?
 We guarantee you’ll feel less blue afterwards …